 Perhaps, he thought, the magic of music is something that I would never learn the trick of.

 He was so wrapped in his thoughts he didn't notice at first the sound of clapping from the doorway.1

 "Very graceful," she remarked after the last note faded, her claps languid.
-She picked up her brown leather briefcase— identical to everyone else's, the Institute strict when it comes to uniformity—and walked towards him.
+She picked up her brown leather briefcase (identical to his and everyone else's, as it was part of the uniform) and walked towards him.